 Key people of the inter-war years (1919-1939)

 Winston Churchill (1874–1965) Prime Minister of Great Britain during Second World War.
-Churchill was Chancellor of Exchequer in 1920s returning Britain to the gold standard.
+Churchill was Chancellor of Exchequer in the 1920s returning Britain to the gold standard.
 In the 1930s, he was a persistent critic of N.Chamberlain’s policy of appeasement arguing the threat from Germany meant Britain should be rearming.

-Mahatma Gandhi (1869–1948) – Indian nationalist and politician.
+Mahatma Gandhi (1869–1948) Indian nationalist and politician.
 Became the most prominent leader of the Indian Congress party.
 Gandhi led non-violent protests against British rule.
-Gandhi also sought to improve welfare of women and lowest caste members of Indian society.
+Gandhi also sought to improve the welfare of women and lowest caste members of Indian society.

 V.I.
 Lenin (1870–1924) Russian revolutionary leader, and first leader of the Soviet Union.
 Lenin was the leader of the new Soviet Union from 1917 to 1924.
-He negotiated Russia’s exit from the war, defeated opposition to revolution and set tone for new Soviet republic.
+He negotiated Russia’s exit from the war, defeated opposition to revolution and set the tone for the new Soviet republic.

-Neville Chamberlain (1869–1940) Chamberlain was British Prime Minister from 1937-40.
+Neville Chamberlain (1869–1940) Chamberlain was British Prime Minister from 1937–1940.
 He initially sought a policy of appeasement with Hitler to allow the UK to re-arm and also in the hope another war could be avoided.
-After the invasion of Poland, Chamberlain led Great Britain into war with German.
+After the invasion of Poland, Chamberlain led Great Britain into war with Germany.

 Henry Ford (1864–1947) US Industrialist.
 Henry Ford revolutionised the motor car industry.
 Using mass production techniques he radically reduced the price of a motor car, making an automobile affordable to a large range of workers.

 Thomas Edison (1847–1931) Inventor and businessman.
 Edison was a pioneer of using electricity in homes.
 In the post-war period, his inventions gained widespread use across America.